the0neWhoKnocks/writeups/code_patterns/README.md

 we use [SCSS](http://sass-lang.com/) at my job.
 So you can reference [this file](css/ExampleClass.scss) for the below examples.

-Setting up a file in the manor I've done takes a little extra thought, but as everything in this dock, it's about maintainability.
+Setting up a file in the manner I've done takes a little extra thought, but as everything in this doc, it's about maintainability.
 All styling classes are built out dynamically.
 There was an argument that it made it harder to find a specific class such as `.namespace__some-element` because it's actually broken out into something like below.